rackerlabs/docs-dedicated-networking/load-balancer/api-docs/overview/pricing-service-level.rst

 Pricing and terms of service
 ------------------------------

-|product name| is part of the Rackspace Cloud.
-The `cost for API usage`_ follows the pricing
+|product name| is included for customers who have Load Balancing as part of their Hosting Configuration.
+There is no
-for the service.
+additional `cost for API usage` beyond the hosting services charged for the hardware device.

-The service level agreement (SLA) for the service is included in the `Rackspace Cloud SLA`_.
+There is no additional service level agreement (SLA) for this service during the Early Access period.

-The terms of service are part of the `Rackspace Cloud Terms of Service`_.
+The Early Access terms of service are part of the `Rackspace Test Terms`.
 Periodically review these terms because they can be updated any time.

 .. _cost for API usage: http://www.rackspace.com/cloud/big-data/pricing/
 .. _Rackspace Cloud SLA: http://www.rackspace.com/information/legal/cloud/sla